ale-bena/Face-Blurring-Unet-Thesis/README.md

 - [Training](#training)

 # Introduction
 This repository containes the code and the information from a thesis work about face blurring.
-The aim is to provide a comparison between two differen ways to blur faces: one is using pretrained face detection models and implementing a post processing face blurring function that blur the pixel inside the output bounding box and the other way is a pipeline approach, using a unet that learns to blur the faces directly.
-The second approach is more kean to errors and less precise, but is useful to see how a structure such as a unet can be reduced to fit on an embedded device, which is the main focus of the reserch.
-2 dataset versions, one with a custom built dataset with roughly 3000 images from celebA-HQ and 2900 from a roboflow dataset; the other one is trained using a partition of the vggFace2 found on kaggle, because the original one was way too big.
+The goal is to develop a working face blurring model using a generative approach, based on an encoder-decoder architecture.
+To do that hardware limitation of embedded devices have to be considered, so the aim is to develop a model with a final size of less than 1MB and verify the inference time on a board using a board simulator to see wheter it can be fitted on a TinyML device or not and the inference time to asses if it can perform real-time inference.

 # Dataset structure